Q2 Image Magic

 Key Vocabulary

-Avatar: An icon or figure representing a particular person in computer games, Internet forums, etc.
+Avatar: An avatar is an icon or figure representing a particular person in computer games, Internet forums, etc.

-Crop: To remove a part of the picture of an image.
+Crop: To crop is to remove a part of the picture of an image.

-Editing software: This provides the user with capabilities to alter, enhance, or add special effects to digital images
+Editing software: Editing software provides the user with capabilities to alter, enhance, or add special effects to digital images

 Steps